Last Updated on December 12, 2022

 Visa Fee for U.S. Citizens: $40 plus an online service fee of $4.24.

 You must obtain your Brazilian visa in advance from the Brazilian Embassy or consulate nearest to your place of residence in the United States.
-Visas cannot be obtained at the airport.
+You can not obtain a visa at the airport.

 Foreign travelers must also fill out an immigration form on arrival that will be stamped and handed back by immigration officials at the airport.
 It is important to retain this form to hand back to immigration officials upon exit from the country.